learning-zone/html-basics/html-mcq.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-**Q73.** A developer adds `sandbox="allow-scripts allow-same-origin"` to an iframe loading content from the same origin as the parent page.
+**Q.** A developer adds `sandbox="allow-scripts allow-same-origin"` to an iframe loading content from the same origin as the parent page.
 A colleague warns this is dangerous.
 Why?

 - A) It is not dangerous — same-origin content should always be trusted.
 - B) Combining `allow-scripts` with `allow-same-origin` allows the sandboxed content to access `document.cookie`, `localStorage`, and the parent\'s DOM via `parent.document`, effectively bypassing the sandbox entirely.